 Malignant melanoma is the most serious form of skin cancer and accounts for a vast majority of deaths in the US.
-In this type of cancer, the melanoma develops in the trunk or extremities.
+In this type of cancer, melanoma develops in the trunk or extremities.
 But can even occur in other areas of the body, such as gut or the mouth, eyes or inside the nasal lining.
 The melanomas develop around an existing mole, and the tumors are black in color, as the cells continue to produce melanin.
 It is necessary to remove the melanomas in its preliminary stage, that is when the tumor is thin layered.
 If necessary action is not initiated at the right time.
 Then it can spread to other body parts, making the condition serious.

-Factors that fuel the development of skin cancer
+Factors that fuel the development

 There are several factors, which can cause skin cancer in the elderly population.
 Understanding the same will help our elderly take precautions.
 And decrease their chances of developing skin cancer.

 This is one of the major factors, that increases the chances of developing skin cancer.
 Exposing the skin to the ultraviolet rays is not good.
 This includes not only sunlight but also tanning beds and sun lamps.
 Seniors who expose themselves to the sun between 10 am to 4 pm or who frequently make use of the tanning beds.
 Run a high risk of developing skin cancer.
 Furthermore, the number of sunburns our elderly suffer from.
 Also potentially doubles their risk of developing skin cancer.

 Decreased or a compromised immunity profile